MG-source-1/equities-and-vol/README.md

 # Strategy Backtester

-A modular systematic trading backtester.
+atA modular systematic trading backtester.
 All data is sourced exclusively from **Alpaca Markets** (SIP feed) — no Yahoo Finance.

 ---